bnmtthws/bnmtthws.github.io/_pages/people.md

 Jonathan was a Biology Co-op Undergraduate Research Assistant in 2021.
 After graduating from UBC in 2022 with a degree in Biology and a Masters of Management from the Sauder School of Business, he returned to the lab as a M.Sc. student where he is working on genome assembly and annotation. <br/> <br/>

+{: #sarah }
+### Sarah Garcia, M.Sc.
+Student, Zoology (2025-present);

+Sarah joined the lab in September 2025 to work on mosquito ecology and biology.
+Prior to UBC, Sarah studied at Cornell University where she worked on mosquitoes with Laura Harrington <br/> <br/>

 {: #auguste }
 ### Auguste de Pennart, Ph.D.
 Student, Zoology (2024-present);